 This article was written by Jeff Prestridge, the Personal Finance Editor of The Mail On Sunday.
 It was originally published on The Financial Times Adviser website here, entitled 'Bigger picture for financial planning'.
 Sometimes, consumer personal finance journalism lets the public down.
 Not always (as I hear some of you say), just occasionally.
 Mea culpa and all that.

-Episode 1: An Introduction To Financial Wellbeing In this episode, you'll learn what Financial Wellbeing is and how it relates to Wellbeing generally.
+In this episode, you'll learn what Financial Wellbeing is and how it relates to Wellbeing generally.
 You will meet Chris Budd, author of The Financial Wellbeing Book as he talks with actor and writer David Lloyd.
-You'll hear a bit of background behind the book, and why Chris [...]
+You'll hear a bit of background behind the book, and why Chris has decided to donate all the proceeds to the Penny Brohn UK Cancer Centre.

 The penultimate chapter in The Financial Wellbeing Book is called Taking Advice Or Do It Yourself?
 Now, you might think that, having been a financial planner for many years, I might be a little biased on this topic.
 Actually, nothing could be further from the truth.
 The book advocates a ‘Know Thyself’ approach.
 Work out [...]